Amir-Mansoori/Embedded-Linux-ZedBoard-Buildroot/3-Ethernet/README.md

   After this configuration, you can use SSH from your host to connect to the Zynq SoC Linux terminal or vice versa.
 In your embedded linux platform:

   `ssh <host_name>@<host_IP_address>`

+One of the advantages of using Ethernet in embedded linux is that we can develop our application in the host machine and after the cross-compilation, we can send the executable file to the /bin/ directory of the embedded device by using the scp command and the Ethernet connection.
+Without ethernet, we need to manually copy the exeutable to the target directory in the host and then update the SD card before booting the system.